Top 10 diving records in the world

 San Diego California diver Cristi Quill broke this record on July 11, 2015 by spending 51 hours and 25 minutes at a depth of 20 feet.

-However, the idea of breaking this record came about while she was talking with her sister about how best to honor the memory of theirr mother, who a few months ago lost the battle against cancer.
+The idea of breaking the record came to her during a conversation with her sister about how to best honor the memory of their mother, who had recently lost her battle with cancer.

-Cristi’s brothers suggested participating in a marathon for cancer research.
+Her brothers suggested participating in a marathon to raise funds for cancer research.

-That wasn’t enough for her though!
-She replied “I’m a diver, I dive-I don’t walk.”
+But that wasn’t enough for Cristi!
+She replied, “I’m a diver, I dive—I don’t walk.”

 Cristi Quill sets Guinness World Record for diving